WojciechMatuszewski/programming-notes/soft-skills/wisdom.md

 Sometimes the **fallback mechanism can do more harm than good**.
 Jacob Gabrielson, in his [Amazon Builder's Library post](https://aws.amazon.com/builders-library/avoiding-fallback-in-distributed-systems/), showcases how a fallback implemented for a particular feature caused the whole Amazon website to be down.
 Yikes!

+## Improving anything but the bottleneck

+When tasked with "improvement" work, **always address the bottleneck first**.
+It might be the case that improving the bottleneck is not "fun" or "sexy", and you might procrastinate doing it by improving other parts of the code or the application.
+This approach is **very wrong**.

+In a great book called _Phoenix Project_, we have learned that we should focus all the improvements on the thing that makes our process, application slow (you get the idea).
+The more I think about it, the more it makes sense.
+Sadly this was not obvious to me at the start of my career.

+### Product work vs. technical minutia

+When picking what kind of task you should do next, always ask yourself, how can I increase the number of customers using our product.
+Why? **Because customers, or the work related to them, is often tied with your bottleneck**.
+If there were any bottlenecks, your product would be very popular.
+How do you identify the bottleneck?
+Sadly I cannot help you here as doing so requires a lot of context.

+Keep searching for bottlenecks and improve those, do not waste time on anything else.

 - TODO: Big ball of mud